 Students and their families apply to LINK Unlimited Scholars in the fall of 8th grade year.
 The application will launch here on October 21, 2019 for the Class of 2024.
 The entire application, including recommendations, must be completed online.
 Students and families may attend one of two information sessions: October 26th or November 13th.
 For more information and to RSVP for either session, click “Events” at the top of the page.
-The application deadline is for the Class of 2024 is December 6th at 11:59pm CST.
+The application deadline for the Class of 2024 was December 6th at 11:59pm CST.

 Applications are reviewed by the LINK Unlimited Scholars team throughout December to determine which applicants will move forward to the interview phase.
 Interview invitations are extended to families via email in early January.

 Interviews will take place throughout January.
 Interviews are by invitation-only.